tinohertlein/timesheet-wizard/doc/08_concepts.md

 ## Persistence

-AWS S3 is used to store data objects - being it 'final' Excel files or 'intermediate' data objects like json-representations of the imported timesheets.
+AWS S3 is used to store data objects - being it 'final' Excel and PDF files or 'intermediate' data objects like json-representations of the imported timesheets.